Massage

 Swedish Relaxation Massage

 Also known as classic massage, Swedish massage is the most widely recognised form of massage in the Western world.
 Developed in the 1800s by a Swedish practitioner and influenced by ancient techniques, it uses calm, slow, gliding strokes with oil to relax the body and ease tension.
 This treatment helps relieve muscular fatigue, stiffness, and soreness, while also supporting greater flexibility and mobility.
 It encourages a state of deep rest, helping to down-regulate the nervous system and bring you into a calmer, more peaceful state of being.
-FAQ's page.
-Book Now.

 Relax+ Aromatherapy Massage